boopsboops/nhamunda-checklist/nhamunda-checklist.md

 ##### Notes
 Identification to species level follows <u>Britski and Akama (2011)</u> based on the following characters: prognathous lower jaw; skull roof covered by thin integument; inner mental barbel reaching base of outer mental barbel; dorsal-fin spine serrated only along anterior margin; and caudal fin emarginate (our specimens had suffered damage to the lobes of the caudal fin, presumably due to piranhas).

-Fishes were caught at night using gill nets off the main river channel?
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Two individuals were caught at night using gill nets \[Val, where were these set?\].
+An example of a live specimen is pictured in Figure YYY.

 ##### Figure
 <img src="http://www.planetcatfish.com/forum/download/file.php?id=12862&t=1" alt="" width="400">